-Hosted by Keystone Human Services International and presented in partnership with Keystone Human Services and the Council for Intellectual Disability and Inclusion International
+Last year's June Summit was hosted by Keystone Human Services International and presented in partnership with Keystone Human Services and the Council for Intellectual Disability and Inclusion International.

 "I became an advocate because I need to advocate for people who are still living in institutions," said Diana Zgherea, an advocate from Moldova.
 "The staff at the institution tried to convince me that I wouldn't survive in the community.
 But I wanted to change my life.
 It's important for me and others to share our stories at local, national, and global events to help others change their lives."

 Diana was one of five panelists from around the world who shared their personal stories during the Plenary Session of the Keystone Human Services June Summit in Harrisburg, PA.
 This global conversation about inclusion was held on June 17-19, 2019 immediately after the UN's Conference of States Parties to the Convention on the Rights of Persons with Disability (CRPD).